-1. The missing child (children) should be identified and the last known whereabouts recorded.
+- 1. The missing child (children) should be identified and the last known whereabouts recorded.
 (The chances of finding a missing child safe are greatest if the child's absence is noted as soon as possible.
-Staff must be vigilant in ensuring that children in their classes or those allocated to them for a particular session are present).
+Staff must be vigilant in ensuring that children in their classes or those allocated to them for a particular session are present). - 2.
+The member of staff present will arrange for the other children to be satisfactorily supervised.
+(The remaining children should be gathered together for a story time/music session.
+Without alarming them, the children should be asked if they have seen the missing child).